Modeste double earns Cologne derby draw with Leverkusen

 Stuttgart forward Wahid Faghir celebrates scoring their late equaliser

-Leverkusen had won the three previous meetings between the sides, but Cologne pulled a goal back when 33-year-old Modeste fired home unmarked with 62 minutes gone.
+Cologne pulled one back when 33-year-old Modeste fired home unmarked with 62 minutes gone.

-"That is our strength this season, that was a strong second half from us."

-The result left Leverkusen fourth in the table, five points behind leaders Bayern Munich, who ran riot in a 4-0 home win over Hoffenheim on Saturday.
+The result left Leverkusen fourth in the table, five points behind leaders Bayern Munich, who beat Hoffenheim 4-0 at home on Saturday.

 "When you go from 2-0 up to draw 2-2, then it feels like a defeat," said Leverkusen captain, goalkeeper Lukas Hradecky.